Overview

 More detailed prompts produce better results.
 Include motion direction, lighting effects, and the mood you want to convey.
 Avoid overly complex instructions—focus on 1–3 key animation effects.

-720p: Recommended for most creators and social media platforms (5–60 seconds).
+720p: Recommended for most creators and social media platforms; requires a paid plan on most models

-Expected result: Video settings are confirmed and the credit cost is displayed (or estimated).
-Magic Hour automatically selects the optimal processing model based on your resolution and duration.
+Expected result: Video settings are confirmed and the credit cost is displayed before you render.

 Step 4: Render Your Video